ualib/agda-algebras/extensionality.rst

     (assume q : Q, q)

-Like proposition extensionality, the use of :term:`em` may block evaluation in the Lean kernel, yet admit a computational interpretation after compilation to :term:`bytecode`.
+Like proposition extensionality, the use of :term:`em` may block evaluation in the Lean kernel, yet admit a computational interpretation after compilation to :term:`byte-code`.

 The `Lean Standard Library`_ also defines a :term:`Choice` principle, but this principle is entirely antithetical to a computational interpretation since it magically produces "data" from a proposition that asserts the existence of Choice.